jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.3.2 Software Configuration

 PCI devices not designed specifically for the Amiga should be installed in software configuration slots.
 Each slot designated as a software configuration slot may be accessed through the base address of the PCI Bridge.
 Each slot on the PCI bus may be addressed individually by its offset value.
+The addressing scheme of software configured target devices is compatable with Prometheus.
+The address offsets are used to drive specific PCI commands.

 Table 2.3.2a.
 Address Offset of PCI Slots For IDSEL.
 PCI Slot|Address Bit|Offset From Base Address